 - Base notes: cedar, patchouli, white musk, and rock rose

 I was a little surprised to see patchouli among the base notes, given how far out of favor this old counter-culture standby has fallen.
-But there it is, and it must be compounded in such a way as to deflect its tendency to drown out out everything around it!
+But there it is, and it must be compounded in such a way as to deflect its tendency to drown out out everything around it.

-According to the website, "Acqua Di Giò opens with a splash of fresh, Calabrian bergamot, neroli and green tangerine.
+According to one website, "Acqua Di Giò opens with a splash of fresh, Calabrian bergamot, neroli and green tangerine.
 Light, aquatic nuances mix with rosemary, fruity persimmon and warm Indonesian patchouli to create a men's fragrance that is both fresh and relaxed."
 To be perfectly honest, it's likely a bit too relaxed for my tastes, which run to musk, wood, and ambergris.
 But the right gentlemen, Acqua Di Gio could brighten up a trip to the seaside.

 Colonia by Acqua Di Parma

 is yet another classic scent that complements an older man's presence It's similar in profile to Acqua Di Gio (above), and an older man like me, this is about as close to a young man's scent as I care to get -- in fact, truth be told, it reminds me a bit of some drugstore men's fragrances, just not nearly as crass.
 Colonia

 In any case, this fragrance's heart notes of lavender and rose are are at least righteously old-school.
 A little earthy counterbalance, cedar or even tobacco, would be a welcome addition.

 - Top Notes: lemon, sweet orange, calabrian bergamot

 - Heart Notes: lavender, Bulgarian rose, verbena, rosemary

 According to the website, this fragrance has a long history, dating back to 1916: "At the time, the majority of commercial perfumes were much stronger and heavier in composition; so the unusually light and refreshing fragrance from Parma found wide success in Europe."